Create a Makefile

 concurrently

-One final and minor thing to add is that make
+One final and minor thing to add is that make can try to

 build targets that are unrelated concurrently.
 Your computer